-Our group has two emails for a number of reasons.
-Email is the main medium of communication but not all information is relevant to all subscribers.
-In particular: arranging travel for events (car sharing), social events (not on our programme), sales and wants etc. So now there is a choice and anyone who only wants to receive essential and core group information (weekly email about forthcoming events, reports on recent events, general group news) need only subscribe to our main email group.
-Those who might want less important or relevant information can subscribe to our forum email group.
-For both, subscribers can choose how they receive emails (individually, daily digest, summary, or to log in to Google groups like on a message board).
+Group email is the main medium of communication but not all information is relevant to all subscribers.
+In particular: arranging travel for events (car sharing), social events (not on our programme), sales and wants etc. So now there is a choice and anyone who only wants to receive essential and core group information (weekly email about forthcoming events, reports on recent events, general group news) need only subscribe to our email group.
+Those who might want less important or relevant information can join our Facebook group.
+Group email subscribers can choose how they receive emails (individually, daily digest, summary, or to log in to Google groups like on a message board).

-You can see full details of our email groups and how to subscribe on the Contact Us page.
+You can see full details of our email group and how to subscribe on the Contact Us page.

-Once subscribed, you can send to our main email group here.
+Once subscribed, you can send to our email group here.

 If you're a member then you're entitled to tell the Chair or another committee member that you want the committee to consider your view.
 You will then need to clearly state in writing your view and what you want done.
 The committee will then discuss your view by email or at a subsequent committee meeting and to let you know the outcome.
 It is common for the Chair and other experienced committee members to be asked questions about particular issues and to give a view, which may or may not be correct or represent the majority committee view.
 Likewise it is reasonable for members to question a view, to request the majority committee view, and to have their view considered.
 However, members who waste committee time with petty or irrelevant issues may be told by the Chair or committee to cease doing so (ultimately, Chair and committee view is final) and have their membership ended if they persist.